 Prospect Community Housing was founded in 1988.
 It was constituted under the Co-operative and Community Benefit Society Act in that year.
 It is a registered Scottish Charity.
-The financial statements reflect the introduction of Financial Reporting Standard 102 ('FRS 102') and the Statement of Recommended Practice for Registered Social Landlords 2014 for the first time.
-Comparative figures have been updated accordingly.
-See note 24 to the financial statements for further detail.
+The financial statements comply with the Financial Reporting Standard 102 ('FRS 102') and the Statement of Recommended Practice for Registered Social Landlords 2014.